guettli/programming-guidelines/README.md

 For me the term [Dependency injection](https://en.wikipedia.org/wiki/Dependency_injection) and the corresponding Wikipedia article are way too complicated.

 For me it is just "Configuration".
-But some people don't like it simple, they prefer bloated theory.
+But some people don't like it simple, they prefer ....
+(I removed this since it was provocative.
+Feel free to add you favorite terms here)

 From Wikipedia "Dependency injection"